Basic Driving Maneuvers for Beginners: Before You Start DrivingUpdated Nov. 30, 2021

 - Place your left hand at the 12 o’clock position on the wheel, release the parking brake.

 - Place your right hand on the passenger seat to brace yourself.

 - Do not accelerate.
-Instead, gently release the brake until the car starts to move backwards.
+Instead, gently release the brake until the car starts to move backward.

 - You should only accelerate if the situation calls for a fast maneuver.
 Always cover the brake pedal in case you need to stop.